 Preface I

 1. Work on the Translation 5

 Founder of the Ahmadiyya Movement sets goal 5

 Starts work on translating

-Death of Maulana Nur-ud-Din and subsequent event
+Death of Maulana Nur-ud-Din and subsequent events

-2. Publication and Reviews 17
+2. Publication and Reviews .
+17

-Completion and publication of the English Translation on
+Completion and publication of the English Translation n

-of the Holy Quran 17
+of the Holy Quran .
+17

-As being the "first" English translation by a Muslim.
+As being the "first" English translation by a Muslim .
+22

-Authorities, sources and principles of interpretation.
+Authorities, sources and principles of interpretation .
 23

-Reviews 24
+Reviews .
+24

-Muhammad Ali Jauhar 26
+Muhammad Ali Jauhar .
+26

-Later reviews 29
+Later reviews .
+29

-Without Arabic text edition 31
+Without Arabic text edition .
+31

-Urdu translation Bayan-ul-Quran 31
+Urdu translation Bayan-ul-Quran .
+31

-3. Later translations 35
+3. Later Translations .
+35

-Hafiz Ghulam Sarwar 35
+Hafiz Ghulam Sarwar .
+35

-Abdul Majid Daryabadi rescued from agnosticism 38
+Abdul Majid Daryabadi rescued from agnosticism .
+38

-Marmaduke Pickthall's translation
+Marmaduke Pickthall's translation .
+39

-Pickthall and Lahore Ahmadiyya leaders 42
+Pickthall and Lahore Ahmadiyya leaders .
+42

 Comparison of translations in The Moslem World

-Criticism of "Ahmadiyya propaganda" 46
+Criticism of "Ahmadiyya propaganda" .
+46

 Abdullah Yusuf Ali's translation

 Translation by M.H.
-Shakir 53
+Shakir .
+53

-Muhammad Asad and his Message of the Quran 55
+Muhammad Asad and The Message of the Quran .
+55

-4. Revised 1951 edition and later .69
+4. Revised 1951 Edition and Later 69

-Sermon announcing completion of revision .
-69

-Preface to the revised edition .72
+Preface to the revised edition72

-Later reprints and editions .74
+Later reprints and editions74

-5. Status and Role of the Quran .77
+5. Status and Role of the Quran77

-Appendix: Illustrations .84
+Appendix: Illustrations

-Title page of the first edition .84
+Title page of the first edition84

 A typical page from the first edition 85

 Photograph of cover and title page of first edition 86

-Title pages of 1920 and 1928 editions 87
+Title page of the 1920 (2nd) reprint edition 87

+Title page of the 1928 (without Arabic text) edition 88

-Typical page from Bayan-ul-Quran 88
+Typical page from Bayan-ul-Quran 89

-Title page of the 1951 revised edition 89
+Title page of the 1951 (4th) revised edition 90

+Title page of the 1963 (5th) edition

-Title pages of 1963 and 1973 editions 90
+Title page of the 1973 (6th) edition

-Title page of the year 2002 edition 91
+Title page of the year 2002 edition

-Typical page from the year 2002 edition 92
+Typical page from the year 2002 edition

-Index .93
+Index95